krbnite/krbnite.github.io/_posts/2017-09-15-The-YouTube-Reporting-API.md

 Well, that's basically what the [YouTube Reporting API](https://developers.google.com/youtube/reporting/v1/reports/) is for, at least in terms of your channels' viewership and ad-performance data.
-For other types of data, like comments, there exist other APIs (e.g., the Data API and the Content ID API).
+For other types of data, like what channels are associated with a given content owner ID, there exist other APIs (e.g., the Data API and the Content ID API).
 For now, forget about that shit, lest your head explode.
 Fact is, figuring out how to use these APIs can be tricky at first, but once you figure out one, learning the others is simple and straightforward.